briansniffen/muchsync/muchsync.1.md

 nor `~/maildir` should exist before running this command, as both will be created.

+To create a `notmuch-poll` script that fetches mail from a remote server `myserver`, but on that server just runs `notmuch new`, do the
+following:  First, run `muchsync --self` on the server to get the replica ID.
+Then take the ID returned (e.g., `1968464194667562615`) and embed it in a shell script as follows:

+    #!/bin/sh
+    self=$($HOME/muchsync --self) || exit 1
+    if [ "$self" = 1968464194667562615 ]; then
+        exec notmuch new
+    else
+        exec $HOME/muchsync -r ./muchsync --upbg myserver
+    fi

+The path of such a script is a good candidate for the emacs `notmuch-poll-script` variable.

-To have the command ``notmuch new`` on a client automatically fetch new mail from server `myserver`, you can place the following in the file ``.notmuch/hooks/post-new`` under your mail directory:
+Alternatively, to have the command ``notmuch new`` on a client automatically fetch new mail from server `myserver`, you can place the following in the file ``.notmuch/hooks/post-new`` under your mail
+directory:

     #!/bin/sh
     notmuch --nonew --upbg myserver